galathil/galathil/README.md

 ![LXC](https://img.shields.io/badge/LXC-05122A?style=flat&logo=lxc&logoColor=blue)&nbsp;

 ### Old projects
-- MoreVanillaBuilds : Valhein mods that makes all gameobjects buildables in the game (with custom recipes) for AlpZz
+- MoreVanillaBuilds : Valheim mod that makes all game prefabs buildables in the game (with configurable recipes)
-- Gizmo : Fix Gizmo mod for recent Valheim versions.
-Adding some tweaks for AlpZz and Teuc__
+- Gizmo : Fix a mod called Gizmo for recent Valheim (mistlands update).
+Add some options for AlpZz and Teuc__
-- YouHead : WoWhead parser prototype to datamining Shadowland extensions and update MySQL database for Stitchounet
+- YouHead : WoWhead parser prototype for datamining (Shadowland) for Stitchounet
 - Galapack : Minecraft ressource park inspired by Onigris and up to date for Roi_Louis
-- TrinityCore/MaNGOS : Many years in WoW servers development, upgrades, maintenance and player support
+- TrinityCore/MaNGOS : Many years in WoW servers development, some reverse engineering, maintain servers and share knowledge with many communities, wow-emu.fr administrator.
-- Ancestra : Collaboration on Dofus 1.29 Emulator (client server protocol, datamining, MySQL improvments)
+- Ancestra : Dev on Dofus 1.29 Emulator (reverse engineering, packets handle, datamining, database structure improvments)
-- XNova/Wootook : Open source OGame like
+- XNova/Wootook : Open source OGame like, writing in PHP (Dev, maintain, debug)
-- Java : Discord bots, desktop app (swing), server application and scripts, 2 video games with slick2D library
+- Java : Discord bots, desktop app (swing), server application and scripts, video games (RPG, Plateformer) with slick2D library
-- Many hacking opex which i can't explained here for legals reasons but always to try buidling a better world for humanity, freedom and democraty.
+- Grey hat stuff that I mustn't explain here.
+Contact me for details.
+- ⚡ Fun fact: What is the starting point of all this sh$t?
+Trying to configure a fu*$%ng mIRC bot called Shyrka... <3

 ### 🎮 &nbsp;Games (most played)
-Minecraft - World of Warcraft - Valheim - Skyrim - Planet Zoo - Factorio - ARK SE
+Minecraft - World of Warcraft - Valheim - Skyrim - Planet Zoo - Factorio - ARK SE - C&C (Red alert series, generals series)

 <!--
 **galathil/galathil** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.